Maiko: Darari obi

 Maiko wearing hikizuri kimono typically wear it with an obi known as a lit. 'dangling obi' (だらり帯, darari obi).
 The darari obi is 6–7 m long, is roughly 30 cm wide, and is worn exclusively by maiko.
 Due to its length and weight, a male dresser (known as an otokoshi) is needed to tie it; otokoshi can dress a maiko in as little as five minutes, and may dress a number of maiko each night.
 The crest of a maiko's okiya is either dyed, embroidered or woven onto the end of the obi, below the kaikiri (end lines).
 For formal occasions, gold brocade darari obi are worn.

 Kimono

 Some maiko outside of Kyoto, and in particular in Tokyo, wear furisode instead of hikizuri.
 These apprentices (sometimes known as hangyoku) may also wear a wig instead of having their own hair styled.

 Obi

 Maiko outside Kyoto may also wear a fukuro obi, which is easier to tie and wear than a darari obi.
 Apprentices in Tokyo typically tie their obi in the fukura suzume style.

+Contemporary controversies

+In recent years, allegations have emerged regarding the working conditions of maiko in Kyoto's hanamachi districts, particularly concerning underage apprentices.
+Former maiko Kiyoha Kiritaka has reported forced alcohol consumption, coercion in mixed bathing with customers (ofuro-iri), and other forms of harassment.